Two specialists. Both sides covered.

 15 years of web and SEO.

-Now I use it where it matters most.
+Now we put it where it matters most.

 I'm Haris.
-I run Goodside.
+I run the technical side of Goodside.
 I've spent 15 years doing SEO and web work for some well-known organisations, and 12 before that in IT.
 Now I put all of it to work for UK charities and CICs who deserve a better deal from the internet.

 Book a free call